 Since a show dog might be bred at some point, the contract should list all the breed-appropriate health screenings that must be performed (with acceptable results) before this dog is bred.
 It might also address who decides on a breeding match, who will whelp and place the puppies.
 Other details may include a puppy-back arrangement or financial details.

 All good breeders want their puppies to have wonderful homes for life.
 But circumstances beyond the control of the best-intentioned buyers can change things.
-Health problems, finances, family issues, and more can make providing a dog with the best home impossible.
+Health problems, finances, family issues, and more can make providing a dog the best home impossible.

 AKC Breeder of Merit Betsy Kirkpatrick, of Bendywood Border Terriers, said “our main concern selling puppies is their safety.
 We have a buy back agreement and ask for first refusal if a family can’t keep a puppy.
 We offer to help place them as we want to know where they are and that they do not go to shelters to be resold.”